Learn Python with Talk Python's 270 hours of courses

 48:16 Yeah.

-48:17 So one thing I wanted maybe could spend a couple minutes talking about this Anthony is I saw an example where you you showed integrating open telemetry and ASP dotnet and Postgres and all sorts of stuff together, not just a, you know, hello world sort of example, which shows some really cool stuff, but maybe doesn't convince people that they could do cool stuff with it.
+48:17 So one thing I wanted maybe could spend a couple minutes talking about this Anthony is I saw an example where you showed integrating open telemetry and ASP.net and Postgres and all sorts of stuff together, not just a, you know, hello world sort of example, which shows some really cool stuff, but maybe doesn't convince people that they could do cool stuff with it.

 48:39 You want to just maybe talk us through some of the moving parts of that to give people a sense of a more realistic example.